biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 ATP.
 Because oxygen is such a good electron acceptor, a lot of ATP can be made.
 Of course, since much of the gut is anaerobic, other less-efficient terminal electron acceptors have to be used.
-Compounds like fumarate, nitrate, and nitrite can all serve as final electron acceptors if oxygen isn’t available.
-If all of this sounds complicated, that’s because it is; scientists still don’t understand how parts of the process work!
+Compounds like fumarate, nitrate, and nitrite can all serve as final electron acceptors if oxygen isn't available.
+If all of this sounds complicated, that's because it is; scientists still don't understand how parts of the process work!

-The serine pathway for formaldehyde assimilation is found in methanotrophic (“methane eating”) bacteria.
+The serine pathway for formaldehyde assimilation is found in methanotrophic ("methane eating") bacteria.
 It is one of two ways for these bacteria to assimilate formaldehyde, produced from the oxidation of methane and methanol, into biosynthetic pathways.
 In other words, methanotrophs consume one-carbon methane or methanol to make energy, but rather than throw away the product